damir-manapov/indexless-query-benchmarks/terraform/timeweb/README.md

 The VM is automatically configured with:

-- Docker & Docker Compose
+- Docker
-- htop, iotop, mc, git, curl, wget, unzip
+- Node.js 24 + pnpm
+- warp (MinIO benchmark tool)
+- Clones and installs `indexless-query-benchmarks` repo
 - A `/root/benchmark-ready` marker file created when setup is complete